Soul flight: The Bronze Age

 After gradually switching towards an agrarian society, humans settled down and civilization emerged.
 During the Bronze Age, it is thought that people experienced themselves in what has been called a "continuous cosmos", wherein a sense of deep connectedness existed between the natural plus socio-cultural world and the worlds of the Gods (above and below).
 In such a world, time moves in cycles that repeat itself throughout eternity.
 In a continuous cosmos, people defined themselves in terms of fitting into and being in harmony with, these cycles.
 Back then, wisdom is thought to be power-oriented: to become a wise Bronze Age man or woman meant to learn how to acquire and hold on to power.
-For example, the Pharaoh was thought of as godlike, and this wasn't a metaphor for the Ancient Egyptians.
+For example, the Pharaoh was thought of as godlike, and this was not a metaphor for the Ancient Egyptians.
 The difference between human beings and the Gods was essentially differences in power.

 The Ancient Egyptians believed that an individual was made up of many parts, some physical and others spiritual.
-Their concept of the soul postulated several components, one of which – the Ba - corresponds with what in Western thought is called the soul, although the two concepts aren't easily commensurable.
+Their concept of the soul postulated several components, one of which – the Ba - corresponds with what in Western thought is called the soul, although the two concepts are not easily commensurable.
 In the Egyptian Book of the Dead, the Ba is depicted as a bird with the head of a human, symbolizing both its human nature and its mobility.
 It was believed that the Ba lived on after the body had died, and flew out of the tomb of his or her owner to join with the Ka ("life force", cf. élan vital) in the afterlife, and it was conceivable that the Ba could also be released during sleep.
 Later, Coptic texts adopted the Greek word Psyche instead of the native Bai as the term for soul, which demonstrates a link between the earlier concept of the Ba and the Christian interpretation of the soul.